Career, Professional and Partnership Development (CPPD)

 You can visit the website of the New York City Center for Charter Schools to see a list of charter schools by borough, grade level, or district, along with links to each school’s website.
 Each New York City charter school also has school portal on the NYC DOE website, which includes basic information and links to the school’s Learning Environment Survey and Progress Report.The NYC Center for Charter Schools also maintains a list of available teaching positions at charter schools.
 Many New York City charter schools also post openings on the Idealist job board, located at Idealist.
 You are also advised to visit each school’s website for information on available positions and the hiring process.

-New York City Private & Independent Schools
+New York City Private and Independent Schools

 Most private schools now have websites that include a description of the mission, atmosphere and school ratings, as well as current and projected needs for faculty and staff.
 The website Private School Review also maintains profiles of private schools.